Killpit/Killpit/README.md

 - 🔭 I’m currently working on **BlockScraper, DevSecOps and creating a public course on blockchain for cloud.**

-- 🌱 I’m currently learning **Elastic Stack, Terraform for GCP and contributing to large projects**
+- 🌱 I’m currently learning **Elastic Stack, Terraform for GCP, OpenShift and contributing to large projects**

 - 👯 I’m looking to collaborate on **BlockScraper, open-source contributing**